mend558/SimplerEnv-GR00T-N1.6_N1.7/README.md

 ## Setting up

 Follow the instructions for instalation of the GR00T model in the repository: for GR00T N1.7 (https://github.com/NVIDIA/Isaac-GR00T) and GR00T N1.6 (https://github.com/NVIDIA/Isaac-GR00T/tree/n1d6).
-It will clone the repository and install GR00T in a uv enviroment with it's dependecies.
+It will clone the repository and install GR00T in a uv enviroment with it's dependencies.

 Make sure the shared system libraries are installed:
 ```bash